 |Sights:||Fixed rear gutter, pinned, replaceable front black ramp|

 |Cylinder:||Triple-locking (front, rear, bottom)|

 |Grips:||Black Rubber or Black Synthetic... completely covers metal grip frame|

-Most experts agree that, even though you are not getting velocities out of the .357âs two- or three-inch barrel compared to the six-incher in your gun safe, it is worthwhile to carry the magnum.
-You will get increased velocity (and therefore, energy) out of the .357, most things being equal.
-It does come with a price, of course… anyone whoâs had basic physics could tell you that the more energy that comes out of the barrel, more recoil energy will be generated as well.
+Most experts agree that even though you are not getting velocities out of the .357’s two- or three-inch barrel compared to the six-inches in your gun safe, it is worthwhile to carry the Magnum.
+You will get increased velocity out of the .357, most things being equal.
+It does come with a price.
+Anyone who’s had basic physics could tell you that the more energy that comes out of the barrel, more recoil energy will be generated as well.

 Just make sure you practice at least part of the time with your carry ammo as opposed to lighter .38 ammo.
 There is a difference between the .357 Magnum and .38 Spl. +P, so practice accordingly.
 Please chime in below if you own one of these Rugers or similar gun.
-As always, keep âem in the black and stay safe!
+As always, keep ’em in the black and stay safe.